mo10serek/cst8917_Assignment_1/README.md

 In the query and run it to save the table named `dbo.ImageMetrics` by running it.

-In Networking blade under the Security section in the SQL server resource, click **Allow Azure services and resources to access this server** under Exceptions.

 Go to the Connection strings blade under Setting section in the SQL database resource and copy the connection string under **ADO.NET** (SQL authentication) and store it in some document.

 ### Update your function app settings